dandevri/website/posts/guides/public-speaking.md

 * Add your personal story but don't make the talk about you but about the story.
 * I write my speaker notes in bullet points, not full sentences.
 This gives enough room for improvisation but enough structure to keep coming back to.

-## Books & Resources
+## Books and Resources
-*Cclick on the in-line links in this guide to go to relevant articles.
+*Click on the in-line links in this guide to go to relevant articles.
 Here is a list of books and other resources that helped me set-up this guide.*

 ---
 * [Notist Advent speaker tips][advent]